Georgia Republicans speed sweeping elections bill restricting voting access into law - KTVZ

 Republicans in Georgia sped a sweeping elections bill into law Thursday, making it the first presidential battleground to impose new voting restrictions following President Joe Biden’s victory in the state.

-The bill passed the Georgia Senate by 34-20 late Thursday afternoon, and Republican Gov. Brian Kemp swiftly signed it.
+The bill passed both chambers of the legislature in the span of a few hours before Republican Gov. Brian Kemp signed it Thursday evening.

 By changing its election laws, “Georgia will take another step toward ensuring our elections are secure, accessible, and fair,” he said.